 When we use our words to make our husbands feel small or unimportant, we are damaging him and weakening our marriage.

-But when we encourage his dreams (rather than squashing them) and remind him of his strengths (instead of always focusing on his weaknesses) we are displaying love and building him up.
+But when we encourage his dreams (rather than squashing them) and remind him of his strengths (instead of always focusing on his weaknesses), we display love and build him up.

 Your husband needs you to help encourage and nurture his skills and abilities.
 Rather than allowing his weaknesses to be a point of conflict, take time to understand the strengths you have that your husband may not and use those to better him and your marriage.